postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 * <xref:Metalama.Framework.Code.Invokers.IIndexerInvoker.GetValue*?text=indexer.GetValue>> or <xref:Metalama.Framework.Code.Invokers.IIndexerInvoker.SetValue*?text=indexer.SetValue> to generate code that gets or sets the value of an accessor.
 * <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Add*?text=event.Add>, <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Remove*?text=event.Remove> or <xref:Metalama.Framework.Code.Invokers.IEventInvoker.Raise*?text=event.Raise> to generate code that interacts with an event.

-By default, when used when an instance member, all the methods and properties above generate calls for the current (`this`) instance.
-To specify a different the instance, use the `With` method.
+By default, when used with an instance member, all the methods and properties above generate calls for the current (`this`) instance.
+To specify a different instance, use the `With` method.

 ### Example: invoking members